thirdweb-dev/contracts/contracts/drop/drop.md

 There are a few key differences between the three implementations —

 - `DropERC20` is written for the distribution of completely fungible, ERC20 tokens.
 On the other hand, `DropERC721` and `DropERC1155` are written for the distribution of NFTs, which requires ‘lazy minting’ i.e. defining the content of the NFTs before an audience comes in to mint them during a claim condition.
 - Both `DropERC20` and `DropERC721` maintain a global, contract-wide `ClaimConditionsList` which stores the claim conditions under which tokens can be minted.
-The `DropERC1155` contract, on the other hand, maintains a `ClaimConditionList` for every integer tokenId that an NFT can assume.
-And so, a contract admin can set up claim conditions per NFT i.e. per tokenId, in the `DropERC1155` contract.
+The `DropERC1155` contract, on the other hand, maintains a `ClaimConditionList` for every integer token ID that an NFT can assume.
+And so, a contract admin can set up claim conditions per NFT i.e. per token ID, in the `DropERC1155` contract.

 ## Limitations